Can a Range Hood Cover Affect Performance?

 While material doesn't directly change airflow, it does affect long-term performance:

-- Stainless steel resists heat, grease, and corrosion, helping the hood maintain consistent performance over time.
+- A stainless steel range hood resists heat, grease, and corrosion, helping maintain consistent performance over time.

 - Glass or decorative finishes may require more frequent cleaning and can show grease buildup sooner, which may indirectly affect airflow if not maintained.